Tona23/AuroraSocial/README.md

    - After a while Unstake is made and the crypto are returned to the wallet, from the wallet they are deposited to the contract again to be able to distribute the royalties in eth Unstake
 ![Unstake](https://raw.githubusercontent.com/Tona23/AuroraSocial/main/Unstake.png)

-Retiro de Regalias:
+Withdrawal of Royalty:
-   - Los usuarios obtienen sus regalias haciendo claim despues de n meses
+   - Users get their royalties by claiming after n months

 # Code
-- Descargar la carpeta AuroraSocial
+- Download the AuroraSocial folder
-- Instalar truffle en caso de no tenerlo instalado
+- Install truffle in case you don't have it installed
-- crear archivo .env en el cual debera colocar llave privada y api infiura
+- Create .env file in which you should place private key and api infiura
-- Si desea compilar un nuevo contrato debera escribir el siguiente codigo en la raiz del proyecto "npx truffle migrate --network " seguido del nombre de la network en la que quiere hacer deploy y eliminar los archivos json existentes
+- If you want to compile a new contract you should write the following code in the project root "npx truffle migrate --network " followed by the name of the network you want to deploy to and delete the existing json files
-- Editar todos los archivo js en la variable "NETWORK_ID" dependiendo de la network seleccionada
+- Edit all js files in the "NETWORK_ID" variable depending on the selected network
-- Correr servidor local
+- Run local server
-- Abrir en archivo "registro.html"
+- Open in file "registro.html"

 # Nota
-- Los contratos no estan Auditados
+- The contracts are not audited
-- La Dapp se encuentra en etapa de desarrollo , con tu apoyo podra lanzarse una version alpha
+- The Dapp is in the development stage, with your support an alpha version can be launched
-- La interfaz suele tener errores por la conexion entre el codigo y los contratos, por lo que es necesario cerrar y abrir de nuevo la dapp
+- The interface usually has errors due to the connection between the code and the contracts, so it is necessary to close and reopen the dapp